 Round slow cookers are best suited for soups, stews, and casseroles, as their shape allows for even heat distribution around this liquid-based food.

 Oval crock pots, on the other hand, are specifically designed to accommodate larger, bulky cuts of meat, such as whole chickens, lamb shanks, and large roasts.

-Their elongated shape provides more space for these dishes, and they work well with the pot-in-pot cooking method.
-Oval slow cookers are generally found in 6 and 7-quart sizes and tend to be more expensive than round ones.
+Their elongated shape provides more space for these dishes and works well with the pot-in-pot cooking method.
+Oval slow cookers are generally found in 6 and 7-quart sizes and are more expensive than round ones.

-The versatility and capacity they offer for large meals make them a popular choice for many cooks.
+Their versatility and capacity for large meals make them a popular choice for many cooks.